dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 ## Examples

-Use the following examples to help you get started with the JDBC API
+Refer to the following examples to help you get started with the JDBC API.

 ### Fetch metadata for metrics